August (2008 film)

 August is a 2008 American drama film directed by Austin Chick and presented by 57th & Irving.
 The screenplay by Howard A. Rodman focuses on two brothers, ambitious dot-com entrepreneurs attempting to keep their company afloat as the stock market begins to collapse in August 2001, one month prior to the 9/11 attacks.

 The film premiered as an official selection of the Spectrum section at the 2008 Sundance Film Festival.
+The film did poorly among film critics and received generally poor reviews.

 Plot

 Tom and Joshua Sterling are brothers whose Internet startup company, Landshark, is as hot as a New York City summer – only this is the summer of 2001, their company is in lock up, its stock price is plunging and, in a few weeks, the world will change forever.

 In the meantime, Tom is living the hedonistic life of an Internet star; he dates multiple women, drives a 67 Camaro convertible and hangs out at a new club called Bungalow 8.
 Tom Sterling is a true showman, a demigod in a cult – and culture – of personality.